compwron/front-end/notes.md

 Downloads/projects/pridepocket/functions/node_modules/.bin/tsc --watch

+**incomplete**
+- profile picture uploader
+- 'add anotehr person' for 'Who are you saving for' form on 'accountbasic' component
+- "total funds raised" and "funds transferred to bank" on payment details
+- change 'setup WePay' to something like 'unlink wepay account' if the user has a wepay account already
+- add campaign details to notifications, or at least campaign IDs; still haven't decided how to handle this

 **auth flow**
 user clicks on the 'register' link, which opens a popup iframe to the auth link;
 the auth link grabs the code, exchanges it with the server,